ASweilam/asweilam.github.io/_posts/2024-3-18-second-post-guideMe.md

 ---

 ### Conditions I like to work in
-- quiet workspace
+- interactive workspaces (not quiet but not very noisy)
 - clear communications
-- friendly vibes
+- friendly vibe

 ### Times / hours I like to work
 - Monday - Friday.
 9AM - 5PM